Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

-\subsection{Machine learning-based calibration}
+\subsection{Machine Learning-Based Calibration}

 Given the aggregated sensor data, synchronized with the reference data, sensor calibration can be performed using machine learning techniques.
 This is the ultimate step in obtaining air pollution estimates using low-cost sensors.
-All pre-processing steps have the sole objective of obtaining good quality raw measurements for the purpose of performing a good calibration of the sensors, and therefore producing high-quality estimations of air pollution concentrations.
-In this section, we show the results of calibrating the different sensors using the best subset of sensors obtained in section \ref{subsec:feature} with the highest data availability.
-Therefore, we show the best case of having the sensing node connected to a power supply, so collecting sensor measurements uniformly every two seconds.
+In this section, we use the raw sensors' signals, so at the highest data availability ($\mathrm{T_{sen}}~{=}\,2\,\mathrm{s}$).
+Therefore, we show the best case of having the sensing node connected to an uninterruptible power supply collecting sensor measurements uniformly every two seconds.
 In this way, we can show the ability of the different sensors to predict the real air pollutant concentrations in the case of not having energy restrictions.